3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Over time, these plans can save you money.
 As an aside, many US citizens are gravitating towards this type of insurance as health insurance out-of-pocket costs continue to skyrocket.

 You have another option.
-You can apply for a short-term medical policy.
-What is a short-term medical policy?
+You can apply for a short-term medical policy or short-term health insurance.
+What is a short-term health insurance policy?
 It is a policy designed to last less than 12 months, although, depending on your state, many states allow up to 3 years of coverage.

 These plans generally exclude pre-existing conditions.
 Obviously, any health conditions diagnosed or treated during the term ARE covered.